leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

 In this universe, the constructor `arr` stands for the function type, which is written with an `arr`ow.

 Comparing two values from this universe for equality is almost the same as in the `NestedPairs` universe.
-The only important difference is the addition of the case for `arr`, which uses a helper called `Finite.enumerate` to generate every value from the type coded for by `t1`, checking that the two functions return the equal results:
+The only important difference is the addition of the case for `arr`, which uses a helper called `Finite.enumerate` to generate every value from the type coded for by `t1`, checking that the two functions return equal results for every possible input:
 ```lean
 {{#example_decl Examples/DependentTypes/Finite.lean FiniteBeq}}
 ```